tysonjens/medical_referrals_catboost/README.md

 #### CatBoost - Model 1 - production

 *If the model is put into production, referrals won't be manually labeled anymore (& assumed to be accurate).
-Below is outline for a process to tune the model monthly using a small percentage of referrals (random selection) that are held out & manually labeled in order to continually tune the model.*
+Below is a outline for a process to tune the model monthly using a small percentage of referrals (random selection) that are held out & manually labeled in order to continually tune the model.*

 <img alt="Categorical to Numerical Transformation" src="imgs/toward_imp.png" width='800'>